Curriculum | PhD in Tumor Biology

 Transfer Credit/Advanced Standing: A PhD student may make a written request for the transfer of credit for specific applicable courses or apply for advanced standing.
 Please speak with program leadership and review the policy on transfer credit and advanced standing.

 ☐ 7 credits of Electives

 Students are required to complete 33 credits with at least a B average.
 Visit the PhD in Tumor Biology Courses page for more information about the required courses and electives.

 All students in their third year (second year for MD/PhD students) will write and defend a thesis proposal before a committee consisting of their dissertation mentor, three (3) program faculty members, and an outside reader.
+This should be completed within one year of passing the comprehensive exam, by the end of Summer 3.
 The Tumor Biology Oversight Committee must approve the Thesis Committee.

 Students are required to meet with their Thesis Committee every 6 months and complete the PhD Thesis Committee Report.

 Upon completion of a thesis project, a written dissertation must be approved by the student’s Thesis Committee.